AdimisDev/adimis-react-formix/README.md

 A hook for accessing the schema form context.
 It provides access to the form's state and methods, enabling interaction with the form at a higher level.

+### `ThemeProvider`

+Provides theme context to its children, allowing for dynamic theme changes and customization across the application.

+### `useTheme`

+A hook for accessing the theme context.
+It provides the current theme and a function to update the theme.

 ## Contributing

 We welcome contributions to `@adimis/react-formix`.
 If you have suggestions for new features, improvements, or bug fixes, please open an issue or submit a pull request on our GitHub repository.